All Products

 ApsaraDB RDS:Migrate data from an Amazon RDS for SQL Server instance to an ApsaraDB RDS for SQL Server instance

-You can use the ApsaraDB RDS console to migrate data from an Amazon RDS for SQL Server instance to an ApsaraDB RDS for SQL Server instance in a convenient and efficient manner.
+This topic describes how to use the one-stop cloud migration feature in the ApsaraDB RDS console or the data migration feature in the DTS console to migrate data from an Amazon RDS for SQL Server instance to an ApsaraDB RDS for SQL Server instance.

 Prerequisites